RobTillaart/runTime/README.md

 This must be done by calling **update()**.
 When the clock is stopped one does not need to update every 49 days.

+Feedback as always is welcome.

+### Operational time

+The library does not track the "operational time" or total time.
+Therefore it is not possible to calculate the runtime as a percentage of the total time.
+This would allow to make statements like "Device has run 1459 hours in the last 100 days = 60.79%".

+There are ideas to add this in the future.

+### Accuracy

 The library does truncate the **millis()** internally when converting to seconds, however it tracks the milliseconds remaining to add later.
 This improves the accuracy, especially when the individual runs are relative short.

-The library does not track the "operational time" (yet).
-Therefore it is not possible to calculate the runtime as a percentage of the total time.

-Note: this library is only as accurate as the underlying millis() is.
+Note this library is only as accurate as the underlying millis() is.
-The library does not support compensation for drift.
+The library does not support compensation for this drift.
+As the drift may vary over time this is not a trivial problem.

+A first order compensation may be a **drift factor** which compensates for the average deviation over time.
+This can be multiplying the numbers with a configurable float e.g. 1.015 or 0.99973.

+Support for the drift factor in the library might be added in the future.

+With the use of NTP or an RTC there are more options to tackle this.
+For now these are out of the scope of the library.

+### Persistence

-Note: the library does not keep the counting persistent over reboots.
+The library does not store its data in an NVRAM so it does not keep the counting persistent over reboots.

-Feedback as always is welcome.
+For now the user is responsible to "backup" the counter.

 ### Related